We help business and IT professionals to maximise value, success and ROI from

 1976-81: Working as a marketing information analyst and researcher David Jacobs started to use programmable calculators

-1970-76: David Jacobs worked in his father's international advertising and marketing consultancy showing an inclination towards statistical analysis and learning how organisations use information.
-He then graduated in Management Science covering economics, statistical analysis, market research and computing
+1970-76: David Jacobs, working in his father's advertising and marketing consultancy, showed an inclination towards statistical analysis learning how organisations produce and use information.
+He also graduated in Management Science at Warwick covering economics, statistical analysis, market research and computing (in Algol 60 on IBM punched cards!)

 Logo